nikolainobadi/NnGoogleAdsKit/README.md

 - [GoogleMobileAds](https://developers.google.com/admob/ios/quick-start) (Google Mobile Ads SDK for iOS)
 - [NnTestKit](https://github.com/nikolainobadi/NnTestKit) (for internal testing utilities)

+> NnGoogleAdsKit was built against:
+> - Google Mobile Ads SDK version 12.0.0 or later
+> - NnTestKit version 1.0.0 or later

 ## Contributing
 Your feedback and ideas to enhance `NnGoogleAdsKit` are welcome!
 Please [open an issue](https://github.com/nikolainobadi/NnGoogleAdsKit/issues) if you'd like to contribute to this Swift package.